How could the production halt of the Boeing 737 Max affect the economy?

 He said Kansas could feel a slow down in the economy, but this announcement won’t be detrimental.

-“Just over four percent of our economy is related to the transportation equipment and aerospace,” said Hill.
+“Just over 4% of our economy is related to the transportation equipment and aerospace,” said Hill.
 “So, is it going to derail our economy?
 It won’t.
 Even if you shut down all of aerospace.
 Demand for commercial aerospace is not going away.”

-New comment from Spirit is expected to come in the next few days.
+Spirit is expected to release more in the next few days.
 KSN has reached out to Boeing for additional updates but has not yet heard back.